heypoom/dotfiles/README.md

 I hope you like it!

-## How to install this dotfiles locally?
+## How to use this dotfiles locally?

-Use [chezmoi](https://www.chezmoi.io) to bootstrap this dotfiles on any machine.
+I use [Chezmoi](https://www.chezmoi.io) to bootstrap this dotfiles on any machine.
 You can fork this repo, and replace `heypoom` with your GitHub username.

 `sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply heypoom`

-## Usage with Docker.
+## How to use this dotfiles with Docker?

 Run `docker run -it phoomparin/dotfiles` on your machine.
+Alternatively, you can use the `FROM phoomparin/dotfiles` directive in your Dockerfile to customize it.

 This repo has a GitHub Actions that builds a brand new Docker image on every commit!